chhaymatt/employeeCreator/README.md

 -   Unable to hide form if user types in URL with a string e.g. `/employees/"randomString"` while also keeping `employees/add-employee`

----
+---q

 ## Future Goals

+-   Create front end tests for EmployeeList, EmployeeDetails and their query / mutations
--   Create tests for front end and back end
+-   Create back end tests for EmployeeController and check response status and body
--   Implementing an API logging strategy
+-   Implement an API logging strategy
+-   Deploy Spring Boot API to AWS

 ---